REBELinBLUE/kube-guide/3-tutorial.md

 ```

 If you watch the other terminal window you will notice that the *Pod* is not recreated, this shows that you can not
-use them on their own if you want your application to have redundancy.
+use them on their own if you want your application to be self healing.

 ## Creating a Deployment